kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 **Mitigation**:

-- Parse integers only when new operators are used (no impact on existing workloads)
+- Parse integers only when new operators are used.
+- Existing `Equal`/`Exists` operators execute identical code paths with no additional overhead.
 - Consider caching parsed values in scheduler data structures if performance issues arise
 - Feature gate allows disabling if performance problems occur